This class meets on some Thursdays from 2:00 - 4:30.

-The Syllabus [coming soon] is the most important document of the semester.
+The SYLLABUS is the most important document of the semester.
 Please download it, since you'll need to be familiar with as we begin the class and have our first meeting.
 Print it, along with the English Department Syllabus Attachment, and staple them together for easy reference.

 Humanities 7: Comparative Religions is a course which investigates what major world religions have to say about the meaning of existence, about life after death, but also -- most importantly -- about how to live.
 I hope it will be a journey of discovery for students and instructor alike, but since the course largely takes place online, there are a lot of organizational issues to get clear, so please read carefully:

 1. This is a hybrid class, not a completely online class.
-There are six mandatory meetings (Thursdays from 2 - 4:30), most on campus in [ROOM To Be Determined] but also for a field trip in San Francisco.
+There are six mandatory meetings (Thursdays from 2 - 4:30), most on Ocean campus in Creative Arts 315 but also for a field trip in San Francisco.
 Anyone who fails to attend the first meeting of the semester will not be a part of the course -- these meetings are strictly required, and are listed below.

 2. Technical problems of ALL kinds (computer, browser, Insight downtime) must go through technical channels.
 The main page of Insight contains many links for help, including an extensive Online Course Support Center where you can find answers and submit help tickets.
 Students can also call 415-452-5689 and talk with our support staff or drop by Batmale Hall 310.
 The instructor cannot answer technical questions.